atsaloli/cf3-tutorial/README.md

 "vv" to do so in verbose mode,
 "rr" to run shell scripts, etc. (see install_vim_slideshow_bindings.sh" for detail).

-4. Build the book (HTML/PDF) using the build_softcover.sh script in the "source" directory.
+4. Build the book HTML using the build_softcover.sh script in the "source" directory.
 This requires SoftCover from www.softcover.io
+Then look at html/cf3.html

 ## Say hello
 Email @atsaloli if you have any questions or to say hello